carlfischer1/engine-18.09/networking.md

 Default IIS website should be displayed

 # VIP service discovery

+NOTE: VIP service discovery does not currently work with Windows Server 1803

 Create an overlay network and deploy two services, each will get a VIP address: